avonholle/avonholle.github.io/_pages/ms3-analyses.md

 permalink: /diss/ms3-analyses/
 ---

 Aim 3 of my dissertation examines the associations between lipid SNPs and lipids conditional on growth classes.
 In this framework the growth classes function as effect modifiers of the SNP-lipid association.
 Both candidate lipid SNPs, chosen on the basis of marginal effects with adequate power, as well genetic risk scores will be covariates in the models.
-To characterize infant body size change I will use two analytic approaches as in aims 1 and 2: nonlinear mxied effects (SITAR) and latetn growth mixture models (LGMM).
+To characterize infant body size change I will use two analytic approaches as in aims 1 and 2: nonlinear mixed effects (SITAR) and latent growth mixture models (LGMM).

 ## AHA Epi/Lifestyle 2018 abstract